Andrew M. Moskowitz

-Mr. Moskowitz was named one of New Jersey’s Super Lawyers for the years 2012 through 2019 in the Employment & Labor category.
-From 2007 to 2010, he was a Rising Star in the Employment & Labor category.
-Mr. Moskowitz is a frequent contributor to the New Jersey Law Journal and other publications.
+Andrew M. Moskowitz has been selected for inclusion in New Jersey Super Lawyers list, Employment & Labor, in 2012 – 2022.* Mr. Moskowitz is a frequent contributor to the New Jersey Law Journal and other publications.
 He has served as a Co-Chair for the Employment Law Section of the New Jersey Association for Justice (NJAJ).
 He is a member of the Executive Board of Directors for the National Employment Lawyers of America-New Jersey (NELA-NJ) for the 2017-19 term.

 Mr. Moskowitz is a graduate of Duke University and attended the Fordham University School of Law, where he graduated in the top 25% of his class.

 - Fordham University School of Law, 1997 J.D.